dmolin/flightSimPanels/README.markdown

 http://`<node.js server address>`:3000/widget/code

-That URL map to a Railway controller that load all of the "measure" components client subfolders, minifies their content and send the payload to the client.
+That URL map to an Express endpoint that load all of the "measure" components client subfolders, minifies their content and send the payload to the client.

 ![Client code](https://raw.github.com/dmolin/flightSimPanels/master/assets/client-code.png)